RealDeuce/svgalib-devel/README.md

 I'll be committing this to the ports collection once I have it working with AdvanceMAME on my system and I do at least some testing on -STABLE.

+At present, the kernel module is still not completely locked down.
+It will allow use of the entire legacy I/O port range, and the majority of low memory areas.
+Also, the ioctl()s do not properly check and sanitize permissions and inputs.
+In short, at present the kernel module as currently implemented may actually be less secure than setuid root binaries.